tc39/notes/es7/2016-01/jan-28.md

 ...

-LH: some changes to the typed array spec, to accomodate SharedArrayBuffer, should be vetted
+LHN: some changes to the typed array spec, to accomodate SharedArrayBuffer, should be vetted

 AWB: I would be happy to discuss